faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 ## Creating TCP wrapper

 Basic traffic filtering of incoming network traffic is provided by TCP wrappers.
-Other systems can be granted or refused access to "wrapped" network services running on a Linux server.
+Other systems can be granted or refused access to "wrapped" network services running on a Linux server [3].

 TCP wrappers rely on two configuration files as the basis for access control: